The Archbishop’s Palace

 The former Palace of the Archbishop of York stands next door to the Minster, adjoining the present official residence of the Bishop of Southwell.
 The Palace as we see it today dates from the 14th Century and was wrecked during the Civil War.
-The ruined part can be admired up-close from The Education Garden.
+The ruined part can be admired up-close from the Palace Gardens.
 The surviving built part of the Palace – the Great Hall – was restored in the Edwardian era.
 The Hall retains its original proportions and the beams of the magnificent vaulted ceiling of the State Chamber are mostly medieval originals.

 The Palace's most famous occupant is Cardinal Wolsey.
 It was in the State Chamber of the Great Hall that he would have held his last frantic meetings in 1530 to try and extricate himself from his failure to secure Henry VIII a divorce from Catherine of Aragon.
 Equally, the room’s function makes it a reasonable supposition that Charles Ӏ would have met his advisers here and, following his capture in Southwell, his arrest was formalised here.
 Certainly, the Palace was his first place of final imprisonment.

 With such a rich heritage, the State Chamber now makes an excellent and flexible resource space – wedding receptions, exhibitions, conferences, social gatherings, community events etc. Access via a lift and newly installed kitchens allow for a much expanded list of potential users.
 Please have a look at the State Chamber page to find out more about hiring the space.

 Flexible Interpretation within the State Chamber engages and informs visitors.
 The Heritage Lottery Fund has provided a raft of text panels, leaflets and electronic soundscapes to take you through the building.
 The gardens outside provide an excellent educational resource for visitors and school groups alike with regular events and activities.